wx-qzhou/ELsEA/README.md

 # Environment Setup and Data Preparation

+First, set up the specified Conda environment and install the required dependencies from the 'Install_requirements' file.

-First, activate the specified Conda environment, for example:
+Then, activate the specified Conda environment, for example:

 ```bash
 conda activate qzhou_LargerEA_py310